 One important element of a successful Q&A period is knowing how and when to exercise "class control."
 If side conversations are occurring, if discussions are going off topic, or if a questioner is taking more time than is warranted, then effective communication requires that the discussion be moderated.
 We understand that this might be intimidating and a tall ask for students.
-So, we will take time at the beginning of the year to work on this skill.
+So, MA students will have another student moderate the Q&A period for them.
+PhD students need to develop this skill and so they will moderate Q&A period for themselves.
+Note: Moderators should ask for questions from students before faculty are called upon.

 The students and the faculty in the audience play a critical role in the Research Seminar Series.
 For the learning objectives to be met, everyone must pay attention (no off-topic phone/laptop activity) and participate.
 By asking each other good, tough questions, we help each other to learn and improve our research.
-Of course, this is only achieved in a respectful, supportive environment.
-An appropriate research culture is one in which people can strive for excellence, given their current level of development.
+An appropriate research culture is one in which people strive for excellence.
 Tip: It is a great idea to practice a talk for an outside audience in the Research Seminar Series.